Jsparrow/jsparrow.github.io/docs/rules/replace-stream-collect-by-to-list.md

 description:
     Java 16 introduced 'Stream.toList()' as a shorthand method for converting a Stream into an unmodifiable List.
 This rule replaces invocations of `collect(Collectors.toUnmodifiableList())` on a stream by the new method `stream.toList()`.
-tags: ["Java 16", "Old Language Constructs", "Readability"]
+tags: ["Java 16", "Old Language Constructs", "Readability", "Marker"]
 ---

 # Replace Stream Collect By ToList